Anas-AZ/Angular-Basic-SuperHero-CRUD/README.md

 ### Creating Edit Form in the Frontend

 1.Import the Forms module and add it to imports in app.module.ts

-2.Update html to add forms and the necessary bindings.
+2.Update html to add forms and the necessary bindings

 3.Use the Input and Output events to have cross component communication.

 ### Coupling Form with backend